Grace McDaniels

 Grace McDaniels (March 17, 1888 – July 29, 1958) was an American freak show performer widely known as the "Mule-Faced Woman."
 Her fame derived from a severe facial deformity that drew significant public attention throughout her career.

 Although no verified medical documentation survives, her condition has been most commonly attributed to Sturge–Weber syndrome.
 However, alternative diagnoses—including PHACE syndrome and other vascular overgrowth disorders—have also been proposed.

 McDaniels joined Harry Lewiston's Traveling Circus, earning $175 per week.
 Despite the exploitative framing of her stage persona—later enshrined in Ripley's Believe It or Not! as the "World's Ugliest Woman"—she was remembered by colleagues and contemporaries for her gentle character and generosity.
-Her legacy endures as that of a woman who exhibited profound resilience and dignity amid social and physical adversity.

-Life

 Early life

-Grace McDaniels was born in 1888 on a farm in the small rural community of Numa, Iowa in Appanoose County, Iowa.
-Her parents were described as physically typical and exhibited no visible anomalies.
-During childhood, she experienced speech difficulties, though her fluency improved significantly with age.
+Grace Mae McCannon was born on March 17, 1888, on a farm near Numa, Iowa, in Appanoose County, Iowa, to parents who were described as physically typical and exhibited no visible anomalies.

-McDaniels was acutely aware of her appearance and endured persistent ridicule during her youth.
-She initially attempted to disguise her birthmark with makeup, later adopting a veil as the disfigurement grew more pronounced.
-It was not until adulthood that she began to confront her condition publicly and to reclaim her identity on her own terms.
+From birth, McDaniels had a facial vascular malformation that became progressively more pronounced as she grew older.
+During childhood, she attempted to conceal the birthmark with makeup, but as it enlarged she began wearing a veil in public.
+She also experienced speech difficulties as a child, although these improved as she reached adulthood.

+Throughout her childhood, McDaniels endured persistent ridicule because of her facial difference and became acutely aware of her appearance.

+Medical condition

+McDaniels was born with a facial vascular malformation that became progressively larger as she grew older.
+During her childhood, she attempted to conceal the affected area with makeup.
+As the lesion enlarged, she began wearing a veil in public.
+She also experienced speech difficulties as a child, although her speech improved as she reached adulthood.

+Throughout her life, McDaniels was examined by physicians, but no treatment or cure was found for her condition.
+No contemporary medical records documenting her diagnosis are known to survive.

+Since McDaniels' death in 1958, several retrospective diagnoses have been proposed for her condition.
+It has most commonly been attributed to Sturge–Weber syndrome, a rare congenital disorder involving abnormal blood vessels.
+However, researchers have questioned that diagnosis because McDaniels was not reported to have several features commonly associated with the syndrome, including seizures or intellectual disability.

+In 2019, dermatologist Alexis E. Carrington and colleagues proposed that PHACE syndrome may better explain McDaniels' appearance.
+PHACE syndrome is a rare congenital disorder characterized by large facial birthmarks and developmental abnormalities.
+The authors concluded that, because no medical records survive and only historical photographs remain, McDaniels' condition cannot be diagnosed with certainty.